-The Self-Anchored Suspension Bridge Span
+The Self-Anchored Suspension Bridge Span in background with Demolition of the Old Bridge in foreground

-Yerba Buena Island Transition SAS Skyway Oakland Touchdown
+Yerba Buena Island Transition SAS Skyway Oakland Touchdown 17

 San Francisco-Oakland Bay Bridge East Span Replacement Project Skyway

 The Skyway, which comprises much of the new East Span, drastically changes the appearance of the Bay Bridge.
 Replacing the gray steel that used to cage the drivers on the old bridge, a graceful, elevated roadway supported by piers is now providing sweeping views of the bav.